EthanMcBloxxer/ethanmcbloxxer.github.io/published/luau-documentation.md

 print(myTable.if) --> SYNTAX ERROR
 print(myTable["if"]) --> true
 print(myTable.Vector2) --> nil --(this is referencing ["Vector2"] not [Vector2])
-print(myTable[Vector2]) --> true
+print(myTable[Vector2]) --> { ... }
 print(myTable["Vector2"]) --> nil
 ```

 ### `userdata`

 Denotes a custom Roblox type.
-You can also create your own with the [`newproxy()`](https://devforum.roblox.com/t/what-is-newproxy-and-what-is-it-good-for/184454) function, but that requires extensive knowledge of types and metatables.
+You can also create your own with the [`newproxy()`](https://devforum.roblox.com/t/what-is-newproxy-and-what-is-it-good-for/184454) function, but that requires extensive knowledge of types and metatables (and in most cases is unnecessary).

 ### `type()`